ThuyNT13/d3-practice/README.md

 ### Shapes

-Now invoke *append* on the *svg* object in order to create a shape to be placed within the svg container.
-Use *attr* to set the attributes of the shape:
+Now invoke *append* on the *svg* object in order to create a shape to be placed within the svg container, add a circle DOM element using *attr* to set the attributes of the shape:

 ```js
 const circle = svg.append("circle")